interledger/rfcs/0014-http-ilp/0014-http-ilp.md

 ```

 Notice how the 100 units credit from the payment was added to the balance and the 10 unit cost for the current request was subtracted.

+### 3. Streaming flow

+An alternative flow, which doesn't require an OPTIONS preflight, is for the client to immediately make the POST request, wait for the HTTP response header, then pay, then upload the data.
+For GET requests, the amount in the `Pay` header would not necessarily represesent the price of the full resource contents, but would more generally indicate a suggested payment size.
+As the sender pays repeatedly, chunks of resource body are delivered.